Moving to Canada

 Similarly to the UK, the price of houses fluctuate depending on where you move.
 The capital cities, for example, will be a lot costlier than a small rural village in the middle of nowhere.
-The table below will give you a rough estimate on how much a three-bedroom apartment in different cities will cost.
+So, to give you a rough idea, the table below shows how much the rent of a two-bedroom apartment in different cities will cost.